DUP leader warns he will not shy away from ‘difficult decisions’

 Addressing a dinner to mark the 50th anniversary of the DUP’s foundation, Mr Donaldson also insisted it could still emerge as the largest party at the next Assembly election, despite a year of unprecedented internal turbulence and poor poll showings.

-In a speech to DUP faithful at a Belfast hotel, Mr Donaldson reiterated his demand for the removal of the “pernicious” Northern Ireland Protocol, a Brexit arrangement that has created new checks and process on goods moving between GB and NI.
+In a speech to DUP faithful at a Belfast hotel, Mr Donaldson reiterated his demand for the removal of the “pernicious” Northern Ireland Protocol, a Brexit arrangement that has created new checks and processes on goods moving between the UK and NI.

 “I do not know what the next few weeks will hold, but let me be clear if there are difficult decisions to be taken in the time ahead, I will be prepared to take them,” he said.